Azure/autorest/docs/generate/readme.md

 Let's now discuss what's going to be different between the two languages.

-1. Location of the output: We want our Python sdk to go into `azure-sdk-for-python`, and we want our Java sdk to go into `azure-sdk-for-java`.
-With Python, we use the flag `--python-sdks-folder` to indicate the location of our local [`azure-sdk-for-python`](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk) clone, and for Java, we indicate the location of our local [`azure-sdk-for-java`](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk) clone with the flag `--azure-libraries-for-java-folder`.
-This will vary based off of whether we're generating `v1` or `v2`, so we need individual conditional yaml blocks.
+1. Location of the output: We want our sdks to go into separate locations based on language.
+The location will also vary based off of whether we're generating `v1` or `v2` (since we want both versions to exist), so we need individual conditional yaml blocks.

+>Note: If you're developing with our Azure SDK repos, you can follow these steps:
+> - We would want our Python sdk to go into [`azure-sdk-for-python`][azure_sdk_for_python], and our Java sdk to go into [`azure-sdk-for-java`][azure_sdk_for_java].
+> - For Python, we use the flag `--python-sdks-folder` to indicate the location of our local [`azure-sdk-for-python`][azure_sdk_for_python] clone.
+Your output folder would be relative to `python-sdks-folder`, the location of which you would pass on the command line.
+I.e., your `output-folder` would look like `{python-sdks-folder}/pets/azure-pets`.
+> - For Java, we indicate the location of our local [`azure-sdk-for-java`][azure_sdk_for_java] clone with the flag `--azure-libraries-for-java-folder`.
+Your output folder would be relative to `azure-libraries-for-java-folder`, the location of which you would pass on the command line.
+I.e., your `output-folder` would look like `{azure-libraries-for-java-folder}/pets`.

 2. Namespace: We want our Python namespace to be `azure.pets`, while we want our Java namespace to be `com.microsoft.azure.pets`.
 We want different namespaces based off of whether we're generating `v1` or `v2` as well.
 3. For Python, we also want to specify the name of our Python package with flag `package-name`
 4. Finally, for Java, we would like our library to be `fluent`